 Third and Fourth quarter, every other year

 This course is intended for Neuroscience Program graduate students who are in their fourth year or beyond.
 There will be ten sessions, and each session we will include one or more invited discussion leaders.
 This is a pass/fail course and every participant is required to take it for credit.
 A grade of pass or fail will be decided based on attendance.
-Most recent announcement
+Most Recent Announcement

 Recent progress in basic and clinical neurobiology has helped to identify specific cellular and molecular mechanisms that are involved in the development and maintenance of drug-taking behaviors.
 Similarly, clinical studies have identified behavior patterns and brain structures that are relevant to drug addiction.
 The purpose of this course is to provide an overview of the neural circuitries and of the molecular and cellular mechanisms involved in the addictive process.
 The lecturers will also provide an overview of the clinical presentations and course of substance use disorders.
 Lectures will be primarily provided by senior addictions researchers from the National Institute on Drug Abuse’s Intramural Research Program.
 The course will consist of 13 lectures given over a period of 8 weeks, with 2 hourly lectures per week.
 Topics will include the amphetamines, cocaine, heroin, marijuana, and designer drugs.
 Grading will be primarily based upon a mid-term and final examination.
-Current Syllabus
+Most Recent Announcement

 Stem cells: Unit of Development and Unit of Regeneration